Netcracker/qubership-opensearch/opensearch-integration-tests/documentation/installation-guide/README.md

 The `integrationTests.prometheusUrl` parameter specifies the URL (with schema and port) to Prometheus.
 For example, `http://prometheus.cloud.openshift.sdntest.example.com:80`.
-This parameter must be specified if you want to run integration tests with `prometheus` tag.
+This parameter must be specified if you want to run integration tests with `prometheus` tag. **Note:** This parameter could be used as VictoriaMetrics URL instead of Prometheus.
+For example, `http://vmauth-k8s.monitoring:8427`.

-The `integrationTests.s3.enabled` parameter specifies that Curator stores backups in S3 storage.
-OpenSearch supports the following S3 providers: AWS S3, MinIO.
-Google Cloud Storage is not supported.
-Other S3 providers may work, but are not covered by the OpenSearch test suite.
-The default value is `false`.

-The `integrationTests.s3.url` parameter specifies the URL to the S3 storage.

-The `integrationTests.s3.bucket` parameter specifies the existing bucket in the S3 storage.

 The `integrationTests.statusWritingEnabled` parameter specifies whether status of Integration tests execution is to be writen to deployment or not.
 The default value is `true`.